 Ashlynn is also an experienced museum professional, having worked in archives/records management, museum education, oral history, exhibit design, administration, and development/member services.

 Currently, Ashlynn is the Cemetery Director for the City of Providence, Rhode Island and is based out of the North Burial Ground, the first public cemetery in Providence.
+In addition, Ashlynn serves as a member of the Board of Directors for the Public Health Museum in Tewksbury, Massachusetts and as Treasurer on the Board of Trustees for the Association for Gravestone Studies.

 - American History